iecse/OrderOfChaos_TechTatva2025/22. ArcanePurge/readme.md

 ## Description:

-In the enchanted kingdom of **Eldoria**, Archmage Kaelen is tasked with cleansing the world of cursed relics scattered across the land.
-Each relic hums with unstable magic, measured by its **arcane weight**.

-To purify the world, Kaelen must destroy all relics one by one.
-But destroying relics comes at a price:
+In Eldoria, there are **n cursed relics**, each with an arcane weight.
+Archmage Kaelen must destroy them one by one.

-- If a relic’s **arcane weight** is **greater than the sacred limit** `C`, Kaelen must expend **1 mana crystal** to shatter it.
+If a relic’s weight is greater than the sacred limit `C`, Kaelen must spend **1 mana crystal** to destroy it.
-- Otherwise, the relic collapses freely without consuming any mana.

-Yet, the realm’s chaotic magic brings a terrible curse — **with every passing second, the power of all remaining relics doubles**.
-This makes waiting dangerous, as weak relics may grow beyond the sacred limit if left unchecked.
+Otherwise, it can be destroyed freely.

+After each second, all remaining relics **double** in weight.

-Kaelen seeks your guidance: what is the **minimum number of mana crystals** he must spend to completely purge all relics?
+Find the **minimum number** of mana crystals needed to destroy all relics.

 ---